jacksleight/statamic-distill/README.md

 ## Usage

-Distill works by walking through the value you provide looking for items that match your criteria.
+Distill recursively walks through the value you provide looking for items that match your criteria.
 It can find individual paragraphs and field values through to entire sets and references to other content.

 For optimal performance you should use the `from`, `path`, `expand`, `limit` and `max_depth` parameters to restrict where it goes based on what you're looking for.
 These options don't just filter the final result, they tell Distill where to look and when to stop.

-Distill can find references to other entries, terms, assets and users, but it will not recursively walk into those objects.
+Distill can find references to other entries, terms, assets and users, but it will not walk into those objects.

 ### Distill Tag

 The `{{ distill:* }}` tag accepts the following parameters:

 * **from (string)**
-  The name of the source variable, not the variable itself.
+  The name of the source variable, _not the variable itself_.
 * **type (string|array)**
   The type to match, asterisks can be used as a wildcard and multiple types can be pipe delimited, options are:
   * `value:[fieldtype]` A field value